Why Does My Family Blame Me for Everything?

 Family Dynamics 101: What Makes Each Family Unique?

-But recognizing these patterns doesn’t mean you have to accept unfair treatment.
-Awareness gives you power—the power to set boundaries, challenge old narratives, and protect your peace.
+Seeing these patterns doesn’t mean you have to accept the blame anymore.
+Awareness gives you choices.
+Choices to draw boundaries.
+To question the old stories you’ve been told.
+To finally protect your peace.

 Need help making sense of your family dynamics?